top of page

 How does what you do differ from traditional therapy?

 Traditional therapy looks to identify (label) a problem(s) and fix the issue through a variety of behavior based approaches.
 In somatics, we are less concerned with the behavior and labeling it, and more concerned with the context around the behavior and what support is lacking.
 My training leads me to identify where there is capacity, and work with that existing capacity.
 We don't push or work toward behavior change; instead, I believe in pausing and guiding clients to find rest or support in each moment.
-Supporting clients in finding a sense of felt safety and stability will increase their capacity over time to naturally adapt and adjust to living in ways that feels honoring to who they are and want to be.
+Supporting clients in finding a sense of felt safety and stability will increase their capacity over time to naturally adapt and adjust to living in ways that feel honoring to who they are and want to be.

 9